Governance Audit

 Membership:

-- Senior Representative from Digitaliseringsstyrelsen (Independent)
+- Senior Representative from Digitaliseringsstyrelsen (non-voting observer).

-- Senior Representative from the Funding Institution
+- Senior Representative from a Danish University or Research Institution (independent).

 Meeting Cadence: Quarterly